 The J.C.
 Ayling Kite Co., which got its start in a backyard shed on North Seventh Street, manufactured millions of Jolly Boy kites in Springfield from 1911 until the 1940s.

 The key to the company’s success was an innovation developed by founder John C. Ayling (1860-1921) — a process for folding kites so they could be shipped at low cost and with little breakage.
-(Several patents were issued to protect Ayling’s idea, including this one in 1925.)
+(Several patents were issued to protect Ayling’s idea.)

 A 1931 Illinois State Journal article described the company’s beginnings.
 In 1911, the story said, Ayling “began manufacturing, in a modest way, in a small shed at the rear of his home at 619 N. Seventh St.”